tutorgen/hpit_services/README.md

 The student management plugin allows you to track student across your applications and integrates into skill management and knowledge tracing.
-In addition you can assign any number of attributes to your students and retreive them later.
+In addition you can assign any number of attributes to your students and retrieve them later.
 These attributes can cover anything from how much they like sports, to their age, and brand preferences.